thechelsuk/uk.thechels/.github/PULL_REQUEST_TEMPLATE.md

+# Pull Requests

-we do not except pull requests on this repo
+We do not except pull requests on this repo